 DEBUT first debuted back in 2015.

 They’re a group of extremely talented classical musicians who decided to band together in order to play accessible, fun concerts in interesting & unusual spaces.
 Since then, they’ve put on hundreds of shows in places like lighthouses, ancient operating theatres and Victorian merchant ships, becoming magnets for effusively acclamatory reviews along the way.
-And the Thames Tunnel Shaft at the Brunel Museum is both very interesting and highly unusual…
+And the Shoreditch Treehouse and the Thames Tunnel Shaft at the Brunel Museum are both very interesting and highly unusual…

 When the DEBUT performance is about to begin, you can descend into the vast space and grab a seat.
 You’ll be just a few feet from the performers, who’ll put on one of their energetic, and spine-tinglingly good shows, thanks in no small part to the magnificent acoustics of the cathedral-like space.
 And thanks in the much larger part to the fact that they’re all brilliantly accomplished musicians, too.
 When the show’s over, you can chat to the players, and grab another cocktail from the roof garden.